Cwexus/xyops/docs/privacy-policy.md

-## Orchestra Privacy Policy
+## OpsRocket Privacy Policy

-This policy applies to all information collected or submitted on Orchestra's website and back-end web service.
+This policy applies to all information collected or submitted on OpsRocket's website and back-end web service.

 ### Information we collect

-When you create an account with Orchestra, you must provide a username, a password, an email address, and your name.
+When you create an account with OpsRocket, you must provide a username, a password, an email address, and your name.
 These are stored securely on our servers.
 Your password is encrypted (see **Security** below).

 Email addresses are only used for logging in, password resets, responding to emails that you initiate, and sending notifications that you request.
 We don’t send promotional emails.